DDoS/Cadre/README.md

 - `DB_PATH`: where to write the Expo persistent data, absolute or relative to the server executable

 ### Collections

-You can use this by running Expo on your photo NAS, or on a Raspberry Pi with an SMB share where you can copy your favorite photos.

 List all collections by `GET`ing from `/collections`.
 Create a collection by `PUT`ting to `/collections` a JSON object like so: